AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/cohort-table/cohort-analysis.md

 # What is cohort analysis?

 A *`cohort`* is a group of people sharing common characteristics over a specified period.
-Cohort analysis is useful, for example, when you want to learn how a cohort engages with a brand.
+Cohort Analysis is useful, for example, when you want to learn how a cohort engages with a brand.
 You can easily spot changes in trends, then respond accordingly.
-(Explanations of cohort analysis are available on the web, such as at [Cohort Analysis 101](https://en.wikipedia.org/wiki/Cohort_analysis).)
+(Explanations of Cohort Analysis are available on the web, such as at [Cohort Analysis 101](https://en.wikipedia.org/wiki/Cohort_analysis).)

 After creating a cohort report, you can curate its components (specific dimensions, metrics, and segments), then share the cohort report with anyone.
 See [Curate and Share](../../../../analyze/analysis-workspace/curate-share/curate.md#concept_4A9726927E7C44AFA260E2BB2721AFC6)

-Examples of what you can do with cohort analysis:
+Examples of what you can do with Cohort Analysis:

 * Launch campaigns designed to spur a desired action.
 * Shift marketing budget at exactly the right time in the customer lifecycle.